 The seminary does not offer a formal placement service for students.
 However, the seminary regularly receives a wide variety of job notifications from churches and institutions.
-These are posted on a job board located on the Phillips Student Connection Mighty Network.
-For students interested in investigating career options beyond the local church, there is also a "Career Resources List" located on the Mighty Network.
-Students interested in providing pulpit supply have the option to add their name to a list of contacts to be notified when openings arise.
-The link to sign-up for pulpit supply is in the Student Connection Mighty Network.
+These are posted on a job board located in the Academic Resources site of Canvas, within Module #5 Student Services and Resources.
+For students interested in investigating career options beyond the local church, there is also a "Career Resources List" located within Module #5 of the Canvas Academic Resources site.